ASF

 The dose-response curve [eq:hill-emax-law] with , , each point on the curve the fixed point [eq:receptor-fixed-point] of [eq:receptor-binding-ode] at that value of , rather than an independently fitted curve.
 The half-maximal point and the evaluated point both lie on the same equilibrium curve, not two separate measurements.

-14. First look at scale
+II.7.
+First look at scale

-Section 19 carries out this construction with its own rate constants and its own Gramians, in the same style as Sections 11 and 12, and nothing here anticipates its numbers.
-What can already be said without them is qualitative. stays the only sampled coordinate; , like , leaves an imprint on and so remains observable by the same structural argument Section 12 made for .
+Section III.5 carries out this construction with its own rate constants and its own Gramians, in the same style as Sections II.4 and II.5, and nothing here anticipates its numbers.
+What can already be said without them is qualitative. stays the only sampled coordinate; , like , leaves an imprint on and so remains observable by the same structural argument Section II.5 made for .
 A binding rate constant need not sit at the same order of magnitude as an inter-compartmental exchange rate, and that mismatch does not show up in a rank computation at all: stays regardless of how weak 's footprint on becomes, while the observability Gramian's smallest eigenvalue shrinks continuously as that footprint weakens.
 Whether a coordinate is observable and how well it is observable are different questions, and only the first has a rank test.
 Part IV exists to answer the second, at a compartment count where the answer is no longer visible by inspection.

-15. From matrix to tensor
+III.1.
+From matrix to tensor

 Every reaction network built so far has been linear: each rate constant governs an exchange between exactly two coordinates, or one coordinate and the outside world, and the whole flow is generated by acting once with a fixed matrix on the state.
 A QSP network is rarely built entirely from such reactions.
 A drug binding a receptor to form a complex, the paradigm reaction for the rest of this Part, has a rate proportional to the product of two concentrations, not to either alone; a rate law of this shape cannot be written as any matrix acting on , however its entries are chosen, because the rate itself is quadratic in the state rather than linear.